-Costa Rica passport ranking
+Costa Rica Passport Ranking

-The Costa Rican passport currently ranks on the 30th place according to the Guide visa index.
+The Costa Rican passport currently ranks on the 30th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 150 countries.
 This grants it an overall higher mobility score and makes it a desirable passport.
 Costa Rican passport holders have visa-free access and visas on arrival to countries such as Singapore, United Kingdom, United Arab Emirates and the entire European Union.
 This allows almost instant travel opportunities to worldwide prime destinations.
 Costa Rican passport holders do however require a visa to enter about 76 destinations.
 Some countries where a visa is required are Taiwan, the United States and Australia.

 The Republic of Costa Rica is a former Spanish colony consisting of 7 provinces.
 The most important provinces are San José, Alajuela and Cartago.
 It is situated in Central America, bordering Panama and Nicaragua.
 The country has a surface area of 51,100 square kilometers.
 Its terrain is defined by coastal plains and rugged volcanic mountains.
 Its climate is tropical and subtropical with a dry season from December to April and a rainy season from May to November.